substrate-system/frost-dkg/README.md

 }
 ```

-Receives and decrypts a share from another participant.

 ##### `verifyShare`

+Verify a received share using the sender's commitments.

 ```ts
 class FrostParticipant {